 Having a regular backup can save your e-commerce from a huge loss.
 Many times, web coding and web content have been modified by the cybercriminals and it can cause a great risk to the websites.
 In such cases, performing regular backups of your web content and web coding can save your business from folding up.
 You may install automatic backup software on your web server that automatically takes data backup according to your set time interval.

 7. Correctly Assign Roles and Permissions

-Proper policies should be set in corporations for assigning role and permission for accessing the database.
+Proper policies should be set in corporations for assigning roles and permission for accessing the database.
 These policies ensure who can do what to a file e.g. Read the file, Write the file or execute the file.
-In such a way, nobody will access the sensitive data without permission, and it will save your business to some extent from internal data breaching.
+In such a way, nobody will access sensitive data without permission, and it will save your business to some extent from internal data breaching.

 8. Check Google Analytics for Unusual Site Behavior